dawidpodsiadly/fully-automated-testing/README.md

 ## About The Project:
-This project implements an automated process for testing a self-made, simple application using GitLab CI/CD 🚀, including its deployment on Google Kubernetes Engine (GKE) 🛠️ and running E2E and API tests 🧪.
+This project implements an automated process for testing a self-made, simple application using GitLab CI/CD 🚀, including its deployment on Google Kubernetes Engine 🛠️ and running E2E and API tests 🧪.

 ## Technologies:
 ### App: